-Calayan Island is accessible from the town of Claveria, Cagayan and Aparri where an outrigger boats depart regularly depending on the number of packages being shipped to and from Calayan Island.
+Calayan Island is accessible from the towns of Claveria, Cagayan and Aparri where an outrigger boats depart regularly depending on the number of packages being shipped to and from Calayan Island.

 Calayan is simply home to the most amazing cove in the Philippines.
 I still don’t know why Babuyan is named so.
 I think that’s part of the islands aura.
 But I learned a lot more things about the place and its people.

-CALAYAN ISLAND ATTRACTIONS: WHAT TO DO AND SUGGESTED PLACES TO VISIT
+CALAYAN ISLAND TOURIST SPOTS: THINGS TO DO + PLACES TO VISIT

 Avoid the crowds, bars and shops by escaping to this out-of-the-way, still-undiscovered gem of Calayan Islands.